Documentation

 let leviso_dir = dirname(BUILD_DIR);

-let monorepo = dirname(leviso_dir);basename
+let monorepo = dirname(leviso_dir); Section

 Get the final component of a path (filename or directory name).